Andy’s Open Mic Tips

 Don't start a jam session.
 If you are playing with other musicians, don't get carried away with solos.
 This is a sure way to piss off the host and bore the audience most of which are waiting their turn to play!

-Acoustic guitarists should obtain a pick-up for the guitar.
-If you have an onboard EQ, all levels should up 50% and flat.
+Acoustic guitarists should obtain a pick-up.
+If you have an onboard EQ, all levels should be up 50% and flat.
+I recommend the K&K Mini Pure.
+Order it online and have it installed at a local guitar store.

-Do not talk too much.
 Long monologues, for the most part, are not that effective in this Open Mic environment.
-When and if you start to play gigs at hard ticket rooms, dialogues especially when combined with some humor, are great in getting the audience to know you and allowing them to enter your life for a brief time period.
+When and if you start to play gigs at hard ticket rooms and the show is yours, dialogues and some storyline especially when combined with some humor, are great in getting the audience to know you and allowing them to enter your life for a brief period of time.

 And...
 Please refrain from loud conversations while others are playing.